-The rapid rise of remote work in recent years has created a need for a different kind of travel insurance.
-And this has only been exacerbated by the mass closure of offices in 2020 and 2021.
+The rapid rise of remote work has created a need for a different kind of travel insurance.
 If you work remotely for long periods of time, or you plan to travel long-term on a sabbatical, your insurance needs will be very different to someone who is going on a short weekend break or all-inclusive vacation.
 SafetyWing, launched in 2017, has stepped in to fill this gap.
-In this comprehensive review, we take a close look at SafetyWing insurance, what it covers, and why we think it’s an excellent option for remote workers and long-term travellers.
+In this comprehensive SafetyWing insurance review, we take a close look at what it covers, and why we think it’s an excellent option for remote workers and long-term travellers.

 This site contains links to products and services we love, from which we may make commission at no extra cost to you.